foreshadow/forged-bing/README.md

 # Fake-bing

-A home page with navigation bar based on bing.com
+A home page with a multi-functional navigation bar, based on `bing.com`.

-**It is only for personal use**, where some files are reserved.
+**It is only for personal use, while some files are reserved.**

 Some of the APIs may be not granted, please do not use this project for commercial purposes.